Max C. Chapman

-Max Carrol Chapman Jr. was the President and CEO of Kidder, Peabody & Co., the investment banking and broker-dealer subsidiary of the parent, Kidder, Peabody Group, Inc. He also served as President and Chief Operating Officer of the parent company.
+Max Carrol Chapman Jr. (born 1935 in Portsmouth, Virginia) is a billionaire American businessman and philanthropist.
+He was the former President and CEO of Kidder, Peabody & Co., the investment banking and broker-dealer subsidiary of the parent, Kidder, Peabody Group, Inc. He also served as President and Chief Operating Officer of the parent company.
+From 1987 to 1997, he held a number of positions with Nomura Securities, as part of their U.S. division.

-Early life and career
+Education

 Chapman obtained a Bachelor of Arts in Economics from the University of North Carolina at Chapel Hill in 1966 and a Master of Business Administration from Columbia Business School in 1969.
-Chapman struggled with dyslexia in high school.
-His athletic skills, not his grades, brought him to UNC with a football scholarship.
-Once here, he discovered he could compete as a scholar, too.
+He was also a placekicker for the North Carolina Tar Heels football team, and is best remembered for kicking a 42-yard field goal against the Duke Blue Devils in a 16–14 win.
+This earned them a trip to Florida to play in the 1963 Gator Bowl, which saw the Tar Heels blow out the Air Force Falcons 35–0.

+Career

-Following graduation from business school, he joined Kidder, Peabody, & Co.
+Following graduation from business school, he joined Kidder, Peabody & Co.
 There, he founded the Financial Futures Department and co-founded the High-Yield Bond and Merchant Banking Group.

-In 1987 he was elected as the President and CEO of Kidder, Peabody & Co., the investment banking and broker-dealer subsidiary of the parent, Kidder, Peabody Group, Inc. At the same time, he was also elected as President and Chief Operating Officer of the parent company.
-He currently owns many properties and companies throughout the United States, including the Brooks Lake Lodge, Snow King and Spa in Jackson Hole, Wyoming.

-In 1989, he joined Nomura Securities, where he served as the Chairman of Nomura Holding America Inc., Managing Director of the Nomura Securities Co., Ltd., and Chairman of Nomura Europe Holding plc.
+In 1987, he was elected as the president and CEO of Kidder, Peabody & Co., the investment banking and broker-dealer subsidiary of the parent, Kidder, Peabody Group, Inc. At the same time, he was also elected as president and chief operating officer of the parent company.
+In 1989, he joined Nomura Securities, where he served as the chairman of Nomura Holding America Inc., managing director of the Nomura Securities Co., Ltd., and chairman of Nomura Europe Holding plc.
+In 1996, Chapman stepped down from his position as co-chief executive and became managing director of the parent company, while also retaining the ceremonial role of chairman of Nomura's U.S. division.
+Chapman left the company in 1999.

+He currently owns many properties and companies throughout the United States, including the Brooks Lake Lodge, a private 800-acre ranch in Dubois, WY and the Snow King Mountain Resort which has the one-of-a-kind Snow King Observatory and Planetarium in Jackson Hole, Wyoming.